pedestal/pedestal/README.md

 [io.pedestal/pedestal.aws           "0.5.10"] ;; API-Gateway, Lambda, and X-Ray support
 ```

-You can also use Pedestal's internal modules standalone
+You can also use Pedestal's internal modules standalone:

 ```
 [io.pedestal/pedestal.log         "0.5.10"] ;; Logging and runtime metrics
 [io.pedestal/pedestal.interceptor "0.5.10"] ;; The Interceptor chain and the Interceptor API